cheikhshift/samb/README.md

 The command will add files in the new folder.
 Have a look at the files generated to give you an idea on how `samb` directives work.
 Some directives have comments further explaining their functionality.

 ## Transpiling
-Run the following code to convert your directives into Go code.
+Run the following command to convert your directives into Go code.

 	samb-cl -file=server.se -project=<NEW DIR PATH>

 This will convert your directives into a Go library to handle your HTTP routes.
 A command will also be generated to launch your server, you can find the source code at `<NEW DIR PATH>/cmd/server`.